ibomdv/dlp/README.md

 ## DRMLogPlotter - rebuild

 It started as an experiment in programming with AI.
 Now, it is an excellent piece of software that is very easy to get up and running:

+-  DRMLogPlotter rebuild visualizes log files created by the free DRM (Digital Radio Mondiale) software decoder, DReaM.

-- Simply download DRMLogPlotter.exe and DRMLogPlotter_Audio.exe and copy them into a new directory—for example, C:\DRMLogPlotter.
+- Simply download DRMLogPlotter.exe and DRMLogPlotter_Audio.exe and copy them into a new directory—for example,
+C:\DRMLogPlotter.
 There is no installation required.

 - Just set DRMLogPlotter.exe to "Run as administrator" in the compatibility settings.
 That’s all there is to it!